georust/geozero/README.md

 );
 ```

-Select and insert geo-types geometries with SQLx:
+Select and insert geo-types geometries with SQLx.
+Requires the `with-postgis-sqlx` feature:
 ```rust,ignore
 let pool = PgPoolOptions::new()
     .max_connections(5)